ENVIRONMENTAL SCIENCE

 MAKE A DIFFERENCE

-Environmental scientists' work promotes human health and protects the well-being of animals, plants, and the surrounding environment from harmful pollutants.
+Environmental scientists promote human health and protect animals, plants, and the environment from harmful pollutants.

 EXPERIENCE

-Major courses are designed to get you hands-on experiences in the field and in the lab so you are prepared for a future addressing environmental concerns.
+Major courses are designed to get you hands-on experiences in the field and in the lab, preparing you for a dynamic future career.

 CAREER OUTCOMES